-1-4 PC Health Monitoring
+1-4 System Health Monitoring

 This section describes the features of system health monitoring of the motherboard.
-This motherboard has an onboard BaseBoard Management Controller (BMC) that monitors system health.
-The onboard voltage monitor will scan the following onboard voltages continuously: +3.3V, 3.3V standby, +5V, +5V standby, CPU core, memory, chipset, and battery voltages.
+This motherboard has an onboard Baseboard Management Controller (BMC) chip that provides system health monitoring.
+The BMC will scan the following onboard voltages continuously: +3.3V, 3.3V Standby, +12V, +5V, +5V Standby, CPU core, memory, chipset, BMC, and battery voltages.
 Once a voltage becomes unstable, a warning is given, or an error message is sent to the screen.
 The user can adjust the voltage thresholds to define the sensitivity of the voltage monitor.